wdi-sf-fall/notes/week_10_angular_and_reviews/day_04_more_js/closures.md

 ![Patrick asks a question about closures](img/closure.jpg)

 Patrick is pretty close to being correct.
 Actually, by some definitions, he may be correct.
-A function with a function does create the conditions for a closure, but you have to return the inner function from the outer one to get the benefit(s).
+A function within a function does create the conditions for a closure, but you have to return the inner function from the outer one to get the benefit(s).